MLB Players With 40-Home Run, 40-Stolen Base Seasons As Shohei Ohtani Nears Mark

 That it's even a remote possibility is a testament to Ohtani's true greatness.
 Ever since he entered MLB in 2018, Ohtani has pushed the limits of what's been possible on a baseball diamond.

-If and when he joins the 40-40 club and if he pushes for an unthinkable 50-50 season, Ohtani will be once again leaving the jaws of every baseball fan on the floor.
+If he pushes for an unthinkable 50-50 season, Ohtani will be once again leaving the jaws of every baseball fan on the floor.